 Iris domestica (Blackberry Lily) [10 Seeds]

 Germination Information: I recommend these seeds for experienced seed-starters only, because they may require some patience.
-The easiest approach is to sow the seeds (1/4″ deep) in fall to late winter, setting them outdoors, in a spot protected from mice, so they can germinate when conditions are right in spring.
+The easiest approach is to sow the seeds (1/4″ deep) in a pot in fall to late winter, setting them outdoors in a spot protected from mice, so they can germinate when conditions are right in spring.

-If you sow after February, set the pot in a plastic bag in your refrigerator for about 6 weeks before moving it to a warm, bright place for germination.
-(Remove the bag if the pot will be exposed to any direct sun.)
+If you sow after February, consider giving the pot an artificial chilling period of about 6 weeks before moving it to a warm, bright place for germination.

-It is possible that these seeds could germinate if you start them in warm, moist, bright conditions.
-But if you try that and no seedlings appear within a month or so, then try the refrigerator-chilling approach above before moving them back to warmth and light.
+It is possible that these seeds could germinate (though perhaps at a less than optimal rate) if you start them in warm, moist, bright conditions.
+But if you try that and no seedlings appear within a month or so, then try the artificial chilling period.

 Note that this information will not appear on the seed packet you receive.